Gender Equality

 Netherlands Publishes 'Keer Op Keer' Progress Report On Cumulative And Intersectional Discrimination

-The Dutch State Commission Against Discrimination and Racism released a progress report on March 18, 2026, highlighting systemic cumulative discrimination across sectors including employment and public services.
-While creating no immediate legal obligations, the report signals a shift toward data-driven, intersectional anti-discrimination policies that may lead to stricter oversight of corporate DEI and recruitment practices.
+The Dutch State Commission Against Discrimination and Racism released a progress report in March 2026 identifying systemic, cumulative discrimination across employment and public sectors.
+This signals a shift toward data-driven, intersectional policy-making that will likely increase scrutiny of corporate recruitment, workplace culture, and DEI reporting.

 Connecticut Senate Bill 345 (2026) Proposes Breastfeeding Breaks, Security Screening Hours and Workplace Heat Safety Task Force